Spacearth-NAV/metrics-lib/README.md

 **Go**

-Go support for the Prometheus backend is tracked in a separate PR.
+Go support for the Prometheus backend will be implemented later.

 #### No-op